renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 Even if we are not facing constraints from the software, as a researcher we often anticipate that all data in one column will be of a certain type.
 It is also possible that the nature of the data contained in the table allows us to place additional restrictions on the acceptable values for cells in a column.
 For example a column recording age in years should be numeric, greater than 0 and is unlikely to be greater than 120.

-Similar to Excel, Google Sheets allows us to specify a variety of data validations to be applied to cell contents.
+As Excel, Google Sheets allows us to specify data validations to be applied to cell contents.
 If the validation fails, an error is raised and the data we entered does not go into the particular cell.
 In addition to providing validation when we enter data, Google Sheets allows us to add validations to data that has already been entered.
 The validation is not applied retrospectively, so that data are removed.